 - Cysts: These are fluid-filled lumps in your breasts that may be tender when you touch them.
-You may notice that they appear and disappear each time you have your period.
+You may notice they appear and disappear each time you have your period.

 - Fat necrosis: This is a lump that may feel round and hard.
 It happens when fatty tissue turns hard.
 It’s common in women who are extremely overweight.
 Sometimes, these lumps are the result of an injury to your breast.
-It may be filled with fat.
+It may be filled with fluid fat.

 - Nipple discharge: The fluid coming from your nipple may be different colors.
 A clear or milky color represents a problem with your hormones.
 If the discharge is green-black, it may represent a blocked milk duct.
 If the discharge is bloody, it could be related to an injury, infection, or benign tumor.
 It also can be associated with breast cancer.